Holiday destinations around Darwin

 Keep River National Park

-Keep River National Park is considered one of the Nothern Territory's most remote parks, located almost 750 kilometres (466 miles) from Darwin.
-Don't let the distance fool you, however, as this park can also be reached on a short drive from the Kimberely township of Kununurra.
+Keep River National Park is considered one of the Northern Territory's most remote parks, located almost 750 kilometres (466 miles) from Darwin.
+Don't let the distance fool you, however, as this park can also be reached on a short drive from the Kimberley township of Kununurra.
 Begin your adventure at the Keep River Ranger Station, where you can pick up your park note for orientation.
 Twice weekly (Tuesdays and Fridays) you can join a park ranger for a morning walk at Goorrandalang, which explores the surrounding 250-million-year-old geological features.
 The Jarnem Loop Walk will leave you breathless as you trek through gorges, forests and ancient rock shelters featuring Aboriginal rock art.
-Spend the night at the park's camground, or make the trip back to Kununurra for accommodation ranging from casual lodges to luxury outback retreats.
+Spend the night at the park's campground, or make the trip back to Kununurra for accommodation ranging from casual lodges to luxury outback retreats.

 Holiday destinations east of Darwin

 As Australia's biggest national park, Kakadu offers more wetlands, waterfalls, billabongs and escarpments than you can count.
 The nature here is truly breathtaking, and there are several ways to see its beauty.
 Take the scenic flight or four-wheel drive to marvel at two of the park's most incredible waterfalls: Jim Jim and Twin Falls.
 Take a Yellow Water Cruise through the calm billabongs, passing sweeping flood plains and saltwater crocodiles.
 Kakadu is also home to Aboriginal rock art that dates back thousands of years.
 Take the 1.5-kilometre (one-mile) Nourlangi Rock Walk to see several rock art sites.
 If even Kakadu can't satisfy your craving for adventure, take the Nature's Way route to add other outback towns and national parks to your itinerary.